linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 {: .note}
 >
 > Many email service providers such as Gmail will only accept commercial SSL certificates for secure IMAP/POP3 connections.
-To communicate with these providers, follow our guide for [generating a commercial SSL certificate](https://www.linode.com/docs/security/ssl/obtaining-a-commercial-ssl-certificate).
+To communicate with these providers, follow our guide for [Obtaining a Commercial SSL Certificate](https://www.linode.com/docs/security/ssl/obtaining-a-commercial-ssl-certificate).

 ## Installing Packages